atar-axis/xpadneo/docs/README.md

 * On **generic distributions**, it doesn't need DKMS but requires a configured kernel source tree, then:
   `cd hid-xpadneo && make modules && sudo make modules_install`

-Please feel free to add other Distributions as well!
+Please feel free to add other distributions as well!

 ### Installation